 What are the repayments?

 Each case is different so this all depends on your personal circumstances.
-Repayments are calculated by a recommended by us after we assess your current income and expenditure against agreed guidelines known as the ‘Common Financial Statement’.
+Repayments are calculated by our advisers after they assess your current income and expenditure against agreed guidelines known as the ‘Common Financial Statement’.

-From this they will calculate a figure you can comfortably afford.
-However there is a minimum repayment level which if the repayment level is too low the creditors or the Accountant in Bankruptcy can prevent the Trust Deed from becoming protected and you may be sequestrated.
+From this, they will calculate a figure you can comfortably afford.
+However there is a minimum repayment level.
+If the repayment level is too low, the creditors or the Accountant in Bankruptcy can prevent the Trust Deed from becoming protected and you may be sequestrated.

 How long does a Trust Deed last?

-In contrast, if you will struggle to complete your obligations in 48 months, or if you arrange to make additional payments in place of the equity in your heritable property, it may be possible to arrange a longer period if reasonable and appropriate.
+Additionally, if you will struggle to complete your payments in 48 months, or if you arrange to make additional payments in place of the equity in your property, it may be possible to arrange a longer period.

 How long does it take to set up?

-Once the paperwork has been received us we will begin to process you application, this can be as little as 5 days but on average takes 6-8 weeks depending on how quickly you supply the information to us.
+Once the paperwork has been received by us, we will begin to process your application, this can take an average of 6-8 weeks depending on how quickly you supply the information to us.

 When you first sign your Trust Deed, your Trustee, who is an insolvency practitioner nominated by you, will notify the AiB (Accountant in Bankruptcy).